 Unmanageable pricing:

-Before allocating a price to any product, there should be a team to approve suggestions related to pricing, and test regularly to ensure pricing doesn’t make any difference in their pricing decisions.Â
+Before allocating a price to any product, a team should be in place to approve pricing suggestions and test regularly to ensure that pricing does not influence their decisions.

-However, once a large company implements dynamic pricing, there should be a team to monitor and control the algorithm.Â
+However, once a large company implements dynamic pricing, it should have a team in place to monitor and control the algorithm.

 One of the major causes is that computers can't consider the human psychology or mindset of pricing.

-Once the prices reduce to the 1s and 0s, the computer can discover the “best” price.Â
+Once the prices are reduced to the 1s and 0s, the computer can discover the "best" price.

-Computers should consider a wide range of factors to discover the suitable price, but in some cases, a human being declines the pricing suggestions by saying “no”.Â
+Computers should consider a wide range of factors to discover a suitable price, but in some cases, a human being declines the pricing suggestions by saying "no".

 Transparency and Complexity: